veltzer/demos-linux/src/exercises/cpp/mutex_parametrized/exercise.md

-# Mutex Parametrized
+# Mutex Parameterized

-Write a templetized mutex implementation.
+Write a templatized mutex implementation.
 One is a mutex which does nothing.
 The other is a mutex which uses pthreads.
 Demonstrate the use.